adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/content/teaser/v2/teaser/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->

-Commerce Teaser (v1)
+# Commerce Teaser (v2)
-====

 Commerce Teaser component written in HTL extends core wcm component Teaser, In addition to allowing definition of an image, title, rich text description and actions/links it also supports Call-To-Action to a commerce product or category page.
 Teaser variations can include some or all of these elements.

 ## Features

-* Call to action linked to page, CIF Product or Category.
+* Call to action linked to page, product page or category page.
 * Combines image, title, rich text description and actions/links.
 * Allows disabling of teaser elements through policy configuration.
 * Allows control over whether title and description should be inherited from a linked page.
 * Style System support.

 ### Use Object

 This component uses (specifically for `action` node processing) `com.adobe.cq.commerce.core.components.models.teaser.CommerceTeaser` Sling Model as it's use Object.
 And as CommerceTeaser component is extended from core wcm Teaser component, it further uses the `com.adobe.cq.wcm.core.components.models.Teaser` Sling model as its Use-object,

 ### Component Policy Configuration Properties